McCabe reiterates FBI believed ‘the president might himself pose a danger to national security’

-Speaking slowly and often drawing interruptions from the committee’s chairman, Sen. Lindsey O. Graham (R-S.C.), McCabe, as he has in the past, insisted the bureau had good cause to open an investigation into whether Trump’s campaign conspired with Russia in the 2016 campaign, and later into whether the president himself was a counterintelligence threat and had sought to obstruct that inquiry.
+Speaking slowly and often drawing interruptions from Republican lawmakers, McCabe, as he has in the past, insisted the bureau had good cause to open an investigation into whether Trump’s campaign conspired with Russia in the 2016 campaign, and later into whether the president himself was a counterintelligence threat and had sought to obstruct that inquiry.
 He noted Trump had fired James B. Comey as the bureau’s director in May 2017 after Comey would not close an investigation into Trump’s then-national security adviser or say publicly that Trump himself was not under investigation.

-“It became pretty clear to us that he did not want us to continue investigating what the Russians had done,” McCabe said, adding later, “We had many reasons at that point to believe that the president might himself pose a danger to national security and that he might have engaged in obstruction of justice, if the firing of the director and those other things were geared toward eliminating or stopping our investigation of Russian activity.”
+“It became pretty clear to us that he did not want us to continue investigating what the Russians had done,” McCabe said, adding later, “We had many reasons at that point to believe that the president might himself pose a danger to national security and that he might have engaged in obstruction of justice, if the firing of the director and those other things were geared towards eliminating or stopping our investigation of Russian activity.”

 McCabe, a longtime FBI official who briefly led the bureau after Trump fired Comey, is testifying as part of the Republican-controlled Judiciary Committee’s review of the Russia investigation.
 The committee already has heard testimony from former deputy attorneys general Rod J. Rosenstein and Sally Yates, as well as Comey.
 All have defended the bureau’s work while conceding some mistakes, and the hearings have resulted in predictable arguments between Republicans and Democrats about the fairness of the Russia probe.